-At the time of our exploration, the site was graded and undeveloped, with surface cover consisting of exposed sandy soils.
+At the time of our exploration, the site was undeveloped, with surface cover consisting of trees and some underbrush.
 A site survey was not available to our office at the time of this report preparation.
-However, based on publicly available information, we understand that the site generally slopes downward to the north.
+However, based on publicly available information, we understand that the site generally slopes downward to the east.
 Surface water was not observed near planned structural areas at the time of our exploration.